 A priority for Wynnum State High School is the laying of strong educational foundations, whereby students will be well prepared for life success in learning and education through the use of ICTs.
-The Student Digital Device Scheme - 1:1 Learning Program - will help ensure our school is one that offers rich digital learning experiences to students.
+The Student Digital Device Scheme - 1:1 Learning Program helps to ensure our school is one that offers rich digital learning experiences to students.

-Over the past few years we have worked to ensure that all students in Years 7 to 12 now have access to a digital device by way of this Participation Scheme which is endorsed by the Wynnum State High School Parents and Citizens Association.
+While we are transitioning to BYOD over the next few years the 1:1 Digital device scheme works to ensure all students in Years 11 & 12 have access to a digital device by way of this Participation Scheme which is endorsed by the Wynnum State High School Parents and Citizens Association.